5 Reasons Why Your Hot Tub Water is Green and How to Fix It

 Reason #5: Faulty Equipment

-Your dreamy hot tub soak turns into a green swamp encounter?
-Faulty equipment can be the culprit.
+When your dreamy hot tub soak turns into a green swamp encounter, faulty equipment can be the culprit.
 This bubbling oasis relies on several hardworking pieces to keep things clean and bubbly, like pumps, heaters, jets, filters, and control panels.
 When these heroes falter, your water quality suffers.

 How Equipment Mishaps Lead to Green Woes:

-• Sluggish Pump: If your pump loses its pumping power, water circulation goes limp.
-Stagnant water welcomes algae and bacteria, the party crashers you definitely don’t want.
+- Sluggish Pump: If your pump loses power, water circulation goes limp.
+Stagnant water welcomes algae and bacteria, the party crashers you don’t want.

-• Chilly Heater: A heater with a case of the shivers keeps your water cool, making it an unwelcome haven for sanitizers.
+- Chilly Heater: A heater with a case of shivers keeps your water cool, making it an unwelcome haven for sanitizers.
 No heat means algae and bacteria can thrive.

-• Bubble Trouble: Jets acting up?
-Air bubbles they create can trap dirt and debris, turning your water into a murky mess.
+- Bubble Trouble: Are your jets acting up?
+The air bubbles they create can trap dirt and debris, making your water murky.

 Case Study: Sharon’s Green Hot Tub Water Dilemma

-• Problem: Sharon noticed her hot tub water turning green after only two weeks of use.
+- Problem: Sharon noticed her hot tub water turning green after only two weeks.
 She had already shocked the water, resulting in very high chlorine levels, and found that her total alkalinity (TA) was almost nil.

-• Solution: Following the advice of experienced hot tub owners, Sharon first stabilized her TA levels, then focused on adjusting the pH to around 7.2.
-She also considered using bicarbonate of soda to increase TA, but opted for hot tub-specific chemicals for precision.
+- Solution: Following the advice of experienced hot tub owners, Sharon stabilized her TA levels and then adjusted the pH to around 7.2.
+She also considered using bicarbonate of soda to increase TA but opted for hot tub-specific chemicals for precision.

 How to Prevent if the Hot Tub Water is Green